-AeroPress vs. French Press
+AeroPress vs. French Press (Which Brewer is BEST!)

 For any aspiring home barista just heading into the vast world of coffee understanding the differences between the AeroPress and the French Press can leave you scratching your head.
 Sure on paper, these two look like they work in the same way; you add your ground coffee, then some water, wait a bit and then finally push the plunger down.